safesoftware/FMETraining/ServerAuthoring1Basics/Exercise2.md

 ---

-This will open the web user interface login screen for the FME Server being used.
+This will open the web interface login screen for the FME Server being used.
 Bookmark this web address, since you will use this link quite often.

 <br>**2) Log In to Server**